mulesoft/hbase-connector/README.md

 Is Enabled Table
 ----------------

+Answers if the given table is enable You should check if the table exists before calling this method.
+TODO why?
+Throws an exception?

 | attribute | description | optional | default value | possible values |
 |:-----------|:-----------|:---------|:--------------|:----------------|
 |config-ref|Specify which configuration to use for this invocation|yes||
 |name||no||

+Returns only if the table was disabled.
+False otherwise